-Here’s a list of talks that I’ve conducted in reverse chronological order.
+Here’s a list of some of the talks that I’ve given, in reverse chronological order.

 i’m in yur code, vectorising it at Foss.in/2010 (pdf)